Datamashal/hokela-game-engine/api/README.md

-# Faulu Spin Wheel Game - Backend
+# Ilara Spin Wheel Game - Backend

 This is the backend API for the Faulu Spin Wheel Game application.
 It provides endpoints to manage user data and spin results.